deleeuwblue/liberty-mqoncloud-resource-adapter/README.md

 ## Create an Application User for MQ

-From the IBM Cloud service defintion page, select the "Application credentials" tab to add a new application user (e.g. "ivtapp"), taking note of its API Key:
+From the IBM Cloud service defintion page, select the "Application credentials" tab to add a new application user (e.g. "ivtapp"), taking note of its API Key.

 ![ivtapp](https://user-images.githubusercontent.com/8861294/121043358-71a6ef00-c7ac-11eb-84f6-dccf30128960.png)